bhagn/simple-shell/README.md

   options: {
     optionName: {
       help: <help text for the option>,
-      required: <indicates if this options is mandatory>
+      required: <indicates if this option is mandatory>
     }
   },
   handler: <Function to be called when the command is run>